getsentry/sentry-cli/README.md

 primarily used to upload debug symbols to Sentry if you are not using the fastlane tools.

-* Binaries can be found under [Releases](https://github.com/getsentry/sentry-cli/releases/)
+* Downloads can be found under [Releases](https://github.com/getsentry/sentry-cli/releases/)
 * Documentation can be found [here](https://docs.sentry.io/hosted/learn/cli/)